jagilpe/streethistory/vagrant/README.md

 ###Platform

-This box has been tested in Mac OSX 10.8.5 Mountain Lion.
+This box has been tested in:
+* Mac OSX 10.8.5 Mountain Lion.
+* Windows 7.

 database
 --------